 You can do this, though the process is a little more complicated than normal if you’re transferring between two SD cards.
 Important note: saved games are all stored within the internal memory and can only be backed up to the cloud with a Switch Online membership.

 Let’s start with the steps you need to take if you want to move game installs from the internal memory to a newly-installed SD card.
-To do this, navigate your way to data management in the system settings, choose the game you want to move, select archive and then re-download the game from the Home screen.
-The game will then be automatically downloaded to your SD card.
+To do this, begin by navigating your way to data management in the system settings.
+From there, choose the game you want to move, select archive and then re-download the game from the Home screen.
+The game will be downloaded automatically to your SD card.

 If you want to transfer Switch data from one SD card to a new one you’ll need a computer with an SD card reader.
 First, insert your old SD card into the machine and copy the data to the desktop or a location of your choice.
 Then, eject that SD card and insert the new one.
 Finally, move the data you just copied onto the new SD card and insert it into your Switch.
 You should now be all good to go with all the extra space you need on the new card!

 Whichever SD card you go with, you’re always going to be increasing the potential of your Nintendo Switch.
-More storage space means more games you can have installed at any one time.
-Much better than clearing out the old stuff every so often.
+And more storage space means more games you can have installed at any one time.
+That’s much better than clearing out the old stuff every so often!
 It’s especially handy if you plan on un-docking your Nintendo Switch and taking it with you on the go.
-Hey, if you find that’s happening more often, you might want to look at the best price for Switch Lite!

-In any case, we’ll be updating this page with all the best Nintendo Switch SD card deals as and when they appear so do check back regularly.
+We’ll be updating this page with all the best Nintendo Switch SD card deals as and when they appear so do check back regularly.
 For more Switch-related goodies, why not have a look at our list of the best power banks for Nintendo Switch so you’ll never run out of battery while on the go?
-If Mario Maker 2 is more your thing, there’s also our picks for the best Nintendo Switch stylus and some of the cheapest Nintendo Switch Online deals.
+You can also find our picks for the best Nintendo Switch stylus and some of the cheapest Nintendo Switch Pro controllers.